MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/different.md

 In comparisons, use *different from* most of the time.
 Use *different than* only when *than* is followed by a clause.
 Don't use *different to*.

-****Examples
-The result of the first calculation is different from the result of the second.
-If the result is different from the result that you expected, verify that you entered your data correctly.
+**Examples**</br>The result of the first calculation is different from the result of the second.</br>If the result is different from the result that you expected, verify that you entered your data correctly.

 Make sure comparative statements that use *different* are parallel.
 Read them carefully to make sure they mean what you intended.

-Example The result of the first calculation is different from the result of the second.
+**Example** The result of the first calculation is different from the result of the second.

 Sentences that use *different than* are often difficult to read, even if they're